Mctripp10/dag-generator/README.md

 ## Mode 2: Graph Burning

-This mode can be used to output burning number statistics for a given set of DAG orientations, including:
+This mode can be used to run a specified graph through the graph burning process and output burning number statistics for a given set of DAG orientations.
+These statistics include:
 - Burning number for each orientation
 - Burning sequence for each orientation
 - Average/min/max burning number across all orientations